Introduction

 How Does a High Card Hand Rank?

 In poker, the hand rankings are crucial for determining the winner in showdowns.
-When no player forms any standard hand rankings (like a pair, straight, flush, etc.), the High Card hand comes into play.
+When no player forms the standard hand rankings (like a pair, straight, flush, etc.), the High Card hand comes into play.
 Let's delve deeper into understanding High Card hand rankings:

 - No Matching Cards: In a High Card hand, none of the cards in the player's hand match in rank or suit.
 The value of the hand is determined solely by the highest card present.

-- Example 1: Player 1 holds Ace-King, and Player 2 holds King-Queen.
+Example 1: Player 1 holds Ace-King, and Player 2 holds King-Queen.
 Player 1 wins because their highest card (Ace) beats Player 2's highest card (King).

-- Example 2: Player 1 has Queen-Jack, and Player 2 has Queen-10.
+Example 2: Player 1 has Queen-Jack, and Player 2 has Queen-10.
 Since both players have a Queen as their highest card, the tie is broken by comparing the next highest card.
 In this case, Player 1 wins because their second-highest card (Jack) beats Player 2's second-highest card (10).

 - Kicker Usage: In situations where multiple players have the same highest hand, the concept of "kickers" comes into play.
-Kickers are the next highest cards not part of the main hand ranking.
+Kickers are the next highest cards but are not part of the main hand ranking.
 The player with the highest kicker(s) wins the hand.

-- Example 3: Player 1 has Ace-10-9-6-4, and Player 2 has Ace-10-9-6-3.
+Example 3: Player 1 has Ace-10-9-6-4, and Player 2 has Ace-10-9-6-3.
 Both players have Ace high, but Player 1 wins because their second Kicker (10) is higher than Player 2's second Kicker (9).

 How Does The High Card Hand Matchup Against Itself?